imsjp/poe-tools/content/docs/pathofbuilding/index.md

 Back in Path of Building:
 Under *Character Import* in the 'Import/Export Build' screen, enter your Path of Exile account name and select **Start**.
 The program will retrieve a list of your characters for you to select.
 Once you have confirmed the character whose information you'd like to import, click both **Passive Tree and Jewels** and **Items and Skills**.
-Click **done** once you have finished
+Click **done** once you have finished.

 //TODO: Make these instructions lists.
 Add pictures.